-Spraying will occur in portions of the Dunning, Montclare, Belmont-Cragin and Austin neighborhoods in the 29th, 30th, 31st, 36th and 37th wards.
-To download a map of the spray zone, click here.
+Spraying will occur in parts of the Pullman and South Deering Community areas.
+Wards impacted include parts of the 7th, 8th and 10th wards.
+To download a map of the spray zones, click here.

-Weather permitting, the spraying will begin at dusk on August 27th and will continue through the night until approximately 1:00am, with licensed mosquito abatement technicians in trucks dispensing an ultra-low-volume spray.
+Weather permitting, the spraying will begin at dusk on August 30 and continue through the night until approximately 1:00am, with licensed mosquito abatement technicians in trucks dispensing an ultra-low-volume spray.
+CDPH staff have been leaving door hangers in the affected areas to notify residents that the spraying will occur.

 The material being used to control the adult mosquitoes, Zenivex™, will be applied at a rate of 1.5 fluid ounces per acre.
 It is approved for use by the U.S. Environmental Protection Agency and is used to control mosquitoes in outdoor residential and recreational areas.

 Each year, CDPH conducts a comprehensive West Nile virus surveillance, prevention and control program.
-In addition to spraying, this includes dropping larvacide in catch basins, which helps limit the number of mosquitoes that can carry the virus, and regularly testing mosquitoes caught in traps throughout the city.
-By utilizing data the city is able to most efficiently target high-risk areas for the virus.
+In addition to spraying, this includes dropping larvicide in catch basins, which helps limit the number of mosquitoes that can carry the virus, and regularly testing mosquitoes caught in traps throughout the city.
+By utilizing data, the city is able to most efficiently target high-risk areas for the virus.

 CDPH reminds residents to take precautions against mosquitoes that may carry the virus, including: